-The Loomba Foundation is currently working to help widows as follows:
+The Loomba Foundation is currently working to help widows in India as follows:

 Educating Children of Poor Widows

-To date we have educated over 10,000 children and at present we are responsible for 1,600 children going to school in 13 states.
+To date we have educated over 10,000 children and at present we are responsible for 1,600 children going to school in 13 states across India.

 To make a donation to educate a child click here.

 We set a target of helping 10,000 Indian widows and we are on course to reach this target very soon.
 Our live and recent projects include the following areas/states: Punjab, Delhi, Andhra Pradesh, Puducherry and Patna.